Ancient Origins IRAQ Tour

 Print

-Perhaps 3 000 years from now archaeologists will be debating the reasons for the diaspora that occurred in the lands around the Mediterranean Sea during the early 21st century.
-What would have accounted for the mass migration of foreigners from the near Middle East and Africa to far northern European countries, they might ask?
+Perhaps 3,000 years from now archaeologists will be debating the reasons for the diaspora that occurred in the lands around the Mediterranean Sea during the early 21st century.
+What would have accounted for the mass migration from the near Middle East and Africa to far northern European countries, they might ask?
 Would they know about the brutal civil war in Syria causing families to hastily flee with the few possessions they could carry; would they find some of the remnants of 100s of rubber dinghies that littered the shores of Rhodes?
 Would they consider famine and political-religious conflict in Africa causing families to hand over their life savings in desperation to pirates for sea passage?
 Would they find some artifacts such as a plastic doll, the last sentimental keepsake of a child that drowned in the perilous sea?
-About 3 000 years ago, a similar situation occurred when Poseidon in a bout of anger stirred the Mediterranean basin and today we still speculate as to the origins of the so-called Sea Peoples.
+About 3,000 years ago, a similar situation occurred when Poseidon, in a bout of anger, stirred the Mediterranean basin - today we still speculate as to the origins of the so-called Sea Peoples.

 The Late Bronze Age